jo0411s/jo0411s/README.md

 ## 👋 introduction
 Hello!
 I am Minjeong Jo, Welcome to my profile!

-●a first-year student at Chung-Ang University's Department of Art and Technology.<br>
+● a first-year student at Chung-Ang University's Department of Art and Technology.<br>
-●I like drawing and games.<br>
+● I like drawing and games.<br>
-●I am very interested in game planning and production.
+● I am very interested in game planning and production.
 I would like to have a job in a related field in the future.<br>

 ---

 ## 🚀 My Goals
 I aim to:
-● Build a team by meeting people who share the same goals.
+● Build a team by meeting people who share the same goals.<br>
-● Improve programming skills
+● Improve programming skills.<br>
-● Creating an indie game.
+● Creating an indie game.<br>

 ---